 The best kind of boat is swan-shaped. | Photo by iStock.com/kanzilyou

 You can go boating while appreciating the scenery.
-The swan-shaped boats are a favorite among couples, but be warned: Superstition says that couples who go boating in the park are doomed to break up.
-Apparently this is because Benzaiten — despite being the goddess of love — has a jealous streak.
-Inokashira Park is dedicated to her, and she hates seeing couples being all lovey-dovey in it.
-If boating and/or breaking up is not your thing, you can have a cherry blossom picnic or see the blossoms from the park’s bridges.
+The swan-shaped boats are a favorite among couples, but be warned: superstition says that lovers who go boating in the park are doomed to break up.
+Apparently this is because Benzaiten, the goddess of love, has a jealous streak.
+Inokashira Park is dedicated to her, and she isn’t keen on lovey-dovey vibes on the lake.
+If boating and/or breaking up is not your thing, you can have a cherry blossom picnic, or see the blossoms from the park’s bridges.

 7. Meguro River: The best place for seeing sakura lit up at night